Add an SSH Server With Certificate Auth

 Every organization in StrongDM is automatically assigned a unique Certificate Authority (CA) for SSH, known as a Strong CA. The Strong CA is a cryptographic key pair in charge of issuing and validating certificates for every SSH session.
 You need to add the SSH CA public key as a trusted source on any hosts you want to access with this option.

-All SSH CAs available to your organization are listed on the Admin UI’s Network > Certificate Authorities page.
+All SSH CAs available to your organization are listed on the Admin UI’s Settings > Credentials Management within the Certificate Authorities tab.
 Selecting a CA opens that CA’s settings, which shows all certificates issued by the CA. Each certificate is identified by a unique fingerprint and the time and date when it was created.

 Multiple certificates can exist, but only one can be active at a time.
 An active certificate is the one configured to authenticate to the resource.
 The active certificate is highlighted and shown in blue, whereas inactive certificates are shown in gray.